How to Write a CV in 2023

 - Certifications

-- A unique achievement that can help you stand out from other candidates
+- Unique achievements that help you stand out

 CV summary example